mathigon/textbooks/content/codes/content.md

 :::

-Unfortunately, it seemed impossible to tell the prisoners that help was coming, without also alerting their capturers – that is, until Colonel Jose Espejo came up with an ingenious idea.
+Unfortunately, it seemed impossible to tell the prisoners that lp was coming, without also alerting their capturers – that is, until Colonel Jose Espejo came up with an ingenious idea.
 With his team, he wrote a new pop song, embedded a secret message in the chorus, and then played it thousands of times over the radio.